glycerine/goq/README.md

 ===

-Goq (Go Queue, or something to Gawk at!) is a replacement for job management systems such as Sun GridEngine.
+Goq (Go Queue, or nothing to gawk at!) is a replacement for job management systems such as Sun GridEngine.
 (Yeah!
 No Reverse DNS hell on setup!)

 And Goq's source is small, compact, and easily modifiable for your hacking pleasure.
 The main file is goq.go.
 The main dispatch logic is in the Start() routine, which is less than 200 lines long.